navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 2. Overall ridership drops during the colder seasons like fall and winter (Q4 & Q1)

-3. Members prefer riding during weekdays.
+3. Annual members use the cycles mostly during weekdays.
 Conversely, Casuals prefer riding during weekends.

 4. During a given day, both member types peak at around 7pm.
 But Members ride more often throughout the rest of the day.

-5. On average Casuals have longer trips than members.
+5. On average Casuals riders have longer trips than member riders.

 6. Also, Casuals have done some of the longest trips that can last several days or weeks.

-7. When it comes to ride preference, Casuals can prefer electric cycles in any given quarter.
-Members are more balanced in their preferences but have not used docked bikes in the last 12 months.
+7. When it comes to ride preference, Casual riders prefer electric cycles in any given quarter.
+Member riders are more balanced in their preferences but have not used docked bikes in the last 12 months.

 ## 6.Act: